kamkug/subnetting_calculator/README.md

 It is going to change and more functionality will be added, but for now it is at least working as intended.

-p.s.
-Just discovered some problems with /31 and /32 networks, will try to fix that in the near future